Loaf currently has eight members of staff, six of whom are also directors. We run Loaf together as a workers’ co-operative.

 Martha joined Loaf in March 2014 as a shop and cookery school assistant, and along with Jordan immediately brought lots of joy to the shop!
 She quickly demonstrated that she can turn her hand to whatever!
 So she now regularly fills in on bakery shifts when bakers are on holiday, as well as making lunches, baking cakes, co-teaching courses, literally whatever.
 Also likes wine and burgers and being a ‘cool’ mom.
 Good at always being ridiculously happy.

-Molly Adams – Shop and Cookery School Assistant
+Molly Adams – Shop and Cookery School Assistant, Baker

 Molly joined the team in July 2015 to cover Jordan’s sabbatical and quickly became an integral part of the team so we couldn’t help but keep her on when Jordan returned.
-You’ll find Molly in the shop or helping out on courses, and baking the occasional cake for the bakery too.
-She’s also responsible for various bits of design work around the place like our tote bags and cookery school window display signs.
+You’ll find Molly in the shop, helping out on courses – and baking!
+She’s also responsible for various bits of illustration work around the place like our tote bags and cookery school window display signs.
 Also likes Destiny’s Child.
 Good at drawing things.

 Guest Cookery School teachers